Relintai/pandemonium_engine_docs/usage/shaders/making_trees.md

 This is a short tutorial on how to make trees and other types of vegetation from scratch.

-The aim is to not focus on the modelling techniques (there are plenty of tutorials about that), but how to make them look good in Godot.
+The aim is to not focus on the modelling techniques (there are plenty of tutorials about that), but how to make them look good in Pandemonium.

 ![](img/tree_sway.gif)